Whether you manage business travelers, short-term international employees, or remote workers, you have no doubt heard about the "183-day rule."

-Whether you manage business travelers, short-term international employees, or remote workers, you have no doubt heard about the “183-day rule.”
-Both globally and domestically, many tax jurisdictions expect an employer (as well as the employee) to track and report non-resident business travel.
+Globally, many tax jurisdictions expect an employer (as well as the employee) to track and report business travel outside of their Home location.
 However, simply applying a “183-day” threshold does not always work to ensure tax compliance.
-Here we will take a deeper dive into the impact of income tax treaties on the tax cost of business travel, short-term assignments, and remote work scenarios.
+On that basis we will take a deeper dive into the impact of income tax treaties on the tax cost of business travel, short-term assignments, and remote work scenarios.

-It is important to note that the meaning of these two conditions can vary by treaty.
+It is important to note that the meaning of these two conditions can vary by income tax treaty.
 For example, some countries will use a legal definition of the word “employer” while others may look at it from an “economic” perspective (i.e., which company is bearing the responsibility and risk for the employee’s work).
 As well, although a PE can be a fixed place such as a building, a PE can also result from the length of a project or due to the specific activities being performed by the employee (e.g., the employee is concluding or heavily involved with negotiating contracts on behalf of the Home country employer in the Host location).
-For these reasons, it is critical to understand how the treaty will be applied for the specific Home and Host country combination and scenario, regardless of the assignment duration.
+For these reasons, it is critical to understand how the income tax treaty will be applied for the specific Home and Host country combination and scenario, regardless of the assignment duration.

 Employers must also understand that income tax treaties only apply to income taxes and not social taxes, which are separate taxes that are often covered by different laws and agreements.
 Therefore, even if an employee is exempt from income tax in the Host country under an income tax treaty, social tax may still be due.